Scaling Bitcoin

 Political Risks of Savings-Only Narrative

-Current bitcoiners are mostly happy with savings-only use case, but I think it’s a mistake to ignore other practical applications of Bitcoin.
-Most people aren’t saving that much, and we need to be aware of how Bitcoin is perceived outside our little social bubbles.
-Bitcoin should be viewed as an instrument of freedom, not a greed manifest.
-If we keep focusing on savings-only, politicians will eventually convince the public that Bitcoin is useless for anything but “hoarding”, which will allow them to launch a full-scale attack on Bitcoin, with silent (or not so silent) approval of the majority.
+While many current bitcoiners are content with a savings-only use case, I believe it is a mistake to ignore Bitcoin’s other practical applications.
+We must remember that most people are not in a position to save significant amounts, and it is crucial to understand how Bitcoin is perceived outside of our own social bubbles.
+Bitcoin should be viewed as an instrument of freedom, not a manifesto of greed.
+If we remain fixated solely on savings, politicians will eventually convince the public that Bitcoin is useless for anything but “hoarding”.
+This narrative would grant them the public approval, whether silent or vocal, to launch a full-scale attack on the network.

 L2: Beyond Savings